k-ahn2/wps2/README.md

 WPS is designed for system access only - it does not provide a human interface for direct user access.
 To connect to WPS:

 1. An application opens an AX:25 connection to the node hosting WPS
 2. The application sends `WPS` (or whichever name configured) and the node opens the TCP connection to WPS.
-WPS expects the first string to be the connecting users callsign
+WPS expects the first string to be the connecting user's callsign
 3. The application then sends JSON compatible with the WPS Protocol and returns the corresponding JSON in response

 > [!TIP]